 In this scenario, you can assume the more expensive items have higher margins.
 This creates an opportunity to improve marketing and positioning efforts for those products.

 Increasing AOV can also increase the business’s return on investment (ROI) and return on assets (ROA) for those marketing efforts.
 To do this, understand the ROI meaning, how to calculate ROI, and how to do an ROI analysis.
+Learn more on what is a good ROI.

 The higher AOV, the more you get from each one of your customers and every dollar spent on customer acquisition.